 A: YES!
-The band rehearses only 90 minutes, three days a week.
+The band rehearses only 90 minutes, two days a week.
 Many members of the band each year receive generous scholarships and assistantships to graduate schools in their areas of study.

 Q: Will I have time to participate in service and social activities outside of the band?

 A: YES!
 Many members of the band participate in numerous social and service activities for Belhaven University.
 Some also serve as council members, senators or class or executive officers.
 Many Blazers band members also maintain active memberships and serve as officers in campus social clubs.

 Q: What if I'm not good enough to be in the Marching Band?